BMeu/CRGP/README.md

 I.e., a semicolon-separated list of the user's screen name, their user ID, how many followers they have, how many friends they have, and how many Tweets they wrote.
-Note that the number of friends in the meta data is allowed to differ from the amount of friends actually specified below; this can be used to reduce the size of social graph if the subset of it is known for a cascade.
+Note that the number of friends in the meta data is allowed to differ from the amount of friends actually specified below; this can be used to reduce the size of social graph if its subset is known for a cascade.

 The ID (`[ID]`, must be parsable to `u64`) of a user is encoded into the filename and the directory path: